SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 You want to draw ``60`` tick marks, starting with the ``0`` minute.
 Use the half-open range operator (``..<``) to include the lower bound but not the upper bound.
-For more on ranges, see :ref:`BasicOperators_RangeOperators`.
+For more about ranges, see :ref:`BasicOperators_RangeOperators`.

 .. testcode:: forLoops